BlueBrain/Currentscape/README.md

 By putting "show":{"all_currents": True} in the config file, two subplots showing all the positive and negative currents are added at the bottom of the figure.
 The currents can be displayed as stackplots by putting "current":{"stackplot": True} in the config, or as lines, by putting "current":{"stackplot": False} in the config.
 In case they are displayed with lines, while using patterns for the current shares, the lines will be displayed with styles (dashed, dotted, etc.).
 In such a case, the number of line styles should be equal to the number of patterns (which they are, be default).
 Keep this in mind when changing either the line styles or the patterns.

+### Using legacy methods

+You can use currentscape legacy methods by setting "currentscape": {"legacy_method": True} in the config.
+If you want to show all currents with a stackplot, you can also use its legacy method by setting "current": {"legacy_method": True} in the config.
+The legacy methods can take longer to compute, take more memory during computation and the barplot method (used when patterns are used for currentscape plot, or when stackplot and show all currents are used) has a bad display when the figure is saved in the pdf format.

+However, these methods can be useful to display the main features of the plots, without having the details blurred by e.g. low resolution.

 ### Showing ionic concentrations